bnarath/Mission_to_Mars/README.md

 ### Mars Weather

-* Mars Weather information is retrieved from twitter account [here](https://twitter.com/marswxreport?lang=en) and scrape the latest Mars weather tweet from the page.
+* Mars Weather information is retrieved from twitter account [here](https://twitter.com/marswxreport?lang=en) and scraped the latest Mars weather tweet from the page.

 ```python
 # Example: